CBTE 2021 CONFERENCE

 One exciting outcome of the conference was the development of a CBTE Advocacy Group comprised of those passionate about the value and potential of CBTE.
 The Competency-Based Education Network (C-BEN), recognizing much overlap between CBTE and CBE (competency-based education), offered the CBTE Advocacy Group the opportunity to run a dedicated CBTE track at their annual CBExchange conference in 2019.
 This allowed us to continue our vision for the initial conference, while allowing us access to over 100+ sessions from leading minds in CBE.

 The combined CBTE 2019/CBExchange 2019 conferences were a big hit to both CBTE and C-BEN participants.
-The opportunity to share and learn from experiences and models across disciplines was considered invaluable and participants from both groups requested the events combine again in 2020.
+The opportunity to share and learn from experiences and models across disciplines was considered invaluable and participants from both groups requested the events combine again.